bkoohi/nodejs-webapp-iks-lab/README.md

 ![plot](https://github.com/bkoohi/webapp-iks-lab/blob/main/images/Screen%20Shot%202022-04-01%20at%2011.49.40%20AM.png)

-1-A developer downloads or clones a starter web application.
+1- A developer downloads or clones a starter web application.
 2- Optionally build the application to produce a container image.
 3- Optionally the image is pushed to a namespace in the IBM Cloud Container Registry.
 4- The application is deployed to a Kubernetes cluster.